rehierl/node-tree-outliner/1-basics/2-2-hierarchy-of-sets.md

 * Two sets that have the same parent set are said to be **siblings** to each other.

-Note that a simple/strict setup of non-empty sets (i.e. no crossing borders) does not allow its sets to have more than one parent set.
-Because any ancestor set is a descendant set to its own ancestor sets, outer sets are not independent from one another.
-Consequently, any set that has ancestor sets also has exactly one least significant ancestor set (i.e. its parent set).
+Note that none of the ancestors of a non-empty set are independent from one another.
+They always have at least all the elements of the non-empty set in common.
+Consequently, a consistent setup of non-empty sets (i.e. no crossing borders) does not allow its sets to have more than one parent set.
+That is, if a set has ancestors, then it always has exactly one least significant ancestor and therefore exactly one parent set.

 Note that a set is not a parent set to itself (no loops).
-That is, because a set is not understood to be an ancestor set to itself.
+That is, because a set is not understood to be an ancestor to itself.
 Consequently, each set either has no parent set (e.g. a root set), or exactly one parent set.

 Note that a set can not be an ancestor set to itself (no cycles).
 Likewise,